Yokanskeya/bad-vibes/README.md

 Bad Vibes is a Discord bot that was intentionally created to help manage your Discord server, and also to entertain all members on your server with music or other things.
 Bad Vibes has been in development since November 2021.

+## 🎶 Music System!
+You can play music very easily with this system's music feature.
+If you want to start Listening to Music, you can simply connect to the Voice Channel and send the LINK OF THE SONG or TITLE OF THE SONG on this Channel!

+## 🎧 DJ System!
+The DJ system is useful for using some music commands, so that those who don't have roles can't use them.

+## ⚙️ 100++ Commands
+Bad Vibes bot gives you many features that can be used for all members on your discord server.
+You can see it on the website!

+## 🏓 Easy To Use
+Bad Vibes bot gives you many features that can be used for all members on your discord server.
+You can see it on the commands page!

 ## 📝 [Support Server](https://discord.gg/wrTHfMqzaQ)

 > Join for your more information.